-When my son was first diagnosed with autism, we had already made the decision to homeschool.
+When my son was first diagnosed with special needs (autism), we had already made the decision to homeschool.

 From my perspective, knowing his diagnosis affirmed our decision to educate my son at home.
 It explained his constant meltdowns in the morning.
 It gave me a sense of how difficult navigating the public school environment must have been for him.

 But in the haze of appointments and therapies, I remember being asked the same type of question over and over again – “Can you homeschool a child with special needs?” or “Will you have to put him back in school now that he had a diagnosis?”

 No matter how confident I felt about our decision, the reality is that many well-meaning professionals have no idea what it means to homeschool a child.
 Most are not aware of state laws and accommodations.
 The majority of families they see are in traditional school environments.